 The ESA protects species whose survival is recognized (listed) as endangered or threatened.
-The National Oceanic and Atmospheric Administration (NOAA) Fisheries Division (formerly NMFS) and the U.S. Fish and Wildlife Service (USFWS) share responsibility for implementing ESA requirements.
+Before a plant or animal species (subspecies or distinct population segment) can receive protection under the ESA, it must first be placed on the Federal list of endangered and threatened wildlife and plants.
+The ESA listing program follows a strict legal process to determine whether to list a species, depending on the degree of threat it faces.
+An "endangered" species is one that is in danger of extinction throughout all or a significant portion of its range.
+A "threatened" species is one that is likely to become endangered in the foreseeable future.
+The National Oceanic and Atmospheric Administration (NOAA), Fisheries Division (formerly NMFS) and the U.S. Fish and Wildlife Service (USFWS) share responsibility for implementing ESA requirements.
 NOAA Fisheries has jurisdiction to implement ESA requirements for anadromous (salmonid) species that migrate from the ocean to freshwater for spawning and rearing, as well as marine mammals and sea turtles.
 The USFWS has the same jurisdiction with respect to freshwater species, plants, and animals.
-Authority under the ESA includes listing decisions, designating critical habitat, developing recovery plans, and regulating "take" of a listed species.
+Authority under the ESA includes listing decisions, designating "critical habitat", developing recovery plans, and regulating "take" of a listed species.
 A "take" means "to harass, harm, pursue, hunt, shoot, wound, kill, trap, capture, or collect, or to attempt to engage in any such conduct" (see 16 U.S.C.
 1532(19)).